Sargramostim (By injection)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to sargramostim or similar medicines, yeast, or anything made from yeast.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin or into a vein.

 - A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

-- This medicine is available in two different forms: premixed liquid or a powder.
-You might be able to use the premixed liquid directly from the vial, or you might have to mix it with another liquid before you use it.
+- This medicine is available in a powder form.
 You must mix the powder with another liquid before using it.

 - If you will be giving this medicine to yourself as a shot under your skin: You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 Do not inject into areas where the skin is tender, bruised, red, hard, or has scars or stretch marks.

 - Check the mixed liquid inside the vial.
 It should be clear and colorless.
 Do not use it if it is cloudy, discolored, or has particles in it.

 - Use a new needle and syringe each time you inject your medicine.
 Do not shake the medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.